pr4wn/xmas-lights/README.md

 # xmas-lights
-Code to run 3d-christmas lighs supplied by the pi hut
+Code to run 3d-christmas lights supplied by the pi hut